Make these cast iron scallops on the grill for your next cookout! These amazing scallops will quickly become your new seafood favorite.

 The best part about cooking your cast iron scallops on the grill is that they cook quickly, and these beauties will go from your grill to serving your guests in less than 10 minutes.
 You can also prepare these scallops on your stovetop or in your oven.

-Oil and Ghee: This recipe gives you the option to use both items.
+- Fats like olive oil, ghee, or butter: This recipe gives you the option to use any of items.
 If you do not have ghee on hand, you can use either olive oil or butter for the sauce.

 How to make cast-iron scallops on the grill: